GDPR for small business – where on earth do you start?

 Our hypothetical hiking company can email a customer after a sale to follow up with them.
-However, it has to be within a reasonable time frame and it has to focused on what they customer bought.
+However, it has to be within a reasonable time frame and it has to be focused on what the customer bought.
 You’re asking for trouble if it looks like a generic automated email.

 - For example, the hiking company might read an article on the health benefits of hiking that has an email contact address for the author.

-However, they cannot add her email address to their newsletter subscription just because they know she is interested in hiking!
+- However, they cannot add her email address to their newsletter subscription just because they know she is interested in hiking!

 What if they have given me their business card?

-This is a common concern for owners seeking to navigate the GDPR for small business.
-In this case, you can contact them to follow up on your discussion and ask if they are interested in receiving your newsletter.
+This is a common concern for company leaders, seeking to navigate the GDPR for small businesses.
+In this case, you can contact each person to follow up on your discussion and ask if they are interested in receiving your newsletter.

-Another no-no?
+- Another no-no?
 You can’t go through business cards after a networking event and add everyone to your newsletter subscription.

 - You can’t ask for people’s business cards to enter them into a competition and then add their details to your database without telling them.

-It would however, be smart to add a note in your database on when and where you met the person.
+- It would, however, be smart to add a note in your database on when and where you met the person.